Multi-Task Learning with Shared Encoder for Non-Autoregressive Machine Translation: Experiment

 \subsection{Main Result}

 We further evaluate the proposed \textsc{Multi-Task NAT} model with the standard practice of knowledge distillation.
 Table~\ref{table:exp2} depicts the performances of our model as well as strong baseline models.
-Our proposed \textsc{Multi-Task NAT} model achieves a significant improvement of 0.63 and 0.41 BLEU point over the strong baseline \textsc{Mask-Predict} model on En$\Rightarrow$De and De$\Rightarrow$En translation.
-On En$\Leftrightarrow$Ro translation, our model outperforms the baseline model by 0.63 and 0.82 BLEU scores respectively.
+Our proposed \textsc{Multi-Task NAT} model achieves a significant improvement of 0.80 and 0.41 BLEU point over the strong baseline \textsc{Mask-Predict} model on En$\Rightarrow$De and De$\Rightarrow$En translation.
+On En$\Leftrightarrow$Ro translation, our model outperforms the baseline model by 0.77 and 0.89 BLEU scores respectively.
+We use the \texttt{compare-mt}~\cite{compare-mt}\footnote{https://github.com/neulab/compare-mt} to determine the significance.
+Details for significance tests are described in Appendix~\ref{sec:apdx:impl:significance}.

-We use the \texttt{compare-mt}~\cite{compare-mt}\footnote{https://github.com/neulab/compare-mt} with 1000 re-samples to perform statistical significance tests for the \textsc{Mask-Predict} model output and our model output.
-The results show that our model significantly outperforms the baseline model in all language directions.
-All these experimental results confirm the effectiveness of our proposed method even with knowledge distillation.
-Besides, considering the results in Table~\ref{table:exp}, as a new knowledge transfer approach, our proposed multi-task learning method \textsc{Multi-Task NAT} can complement the classic knowledge distillation method, which is promising for future exploration.